danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 The view has a clear background and no content, since it should not be considered to be a view per se, but rather a swipe gesture capture area that can be added to any other view.

-It's time to add gestures to the view.
-Since we have a regular `UIView`, we can do it by calling `addGestureRecognizer` on the view.
+It's time to add gestures.
+Since we have a `UIView`, we can do it by calling `addGestureRecognizer` on the view.
 There's only one problem. `addGestureRecognizer` requires a target and a selector, and since `SwipeGesture` is a struct, we can't use it as target or in the selector.

-To fix this, we can use a `coordinator`.
-Let's define a nested `Coordinator` class inside `SwipeGesture` and return it in `makeCoordinator`:
+To fix this, let's define a `Coordinator` inside `SwipeGesture` and return it in `makeCoordinator`:

 ```swift
 public extension SwipeGesture {